vic-ma/howtodismantle.github.io/_posts/2024-02-13-Dismantle-the-smart.click-button-How-to-build-an-order-and-alert-system-with-a-narrowband-IoT-button.md

     url: /assets/2024-02-13/IOXButton.pbmx
 ---

-In today's article we want to talk about narrowband IoT devices.
-Narrowband IoT devices are usually not connected to any kind of WiFi or local company network, instead they use the the cell phone network to connect to a server.
-For technical details, please check out [this Wikpedia article](https://en.wikipedia.org/wiki/Narrowband_IoT).
-The device we look at is called the smart.click button provided by a German company called [IOX Lab](https://ioxlab.de/en/).
+In today's article, we discuss narrowband IoT devices.
+Narrowband IoT devices are usually not connected to any kind of Wi-Fi or local company network.
+Instead, they use the cellular network to connect to a server.
+For technical details, see this Wikpedia article on [Narrowband IoT](https://en.wikipedia.org/wiki/Narrowband_IoT).

+The device we look at is called the smart.click button.
+It's made by a German company called [IOX Lab](https://ioxlab.de/en/).
 The following picture shows the device.
-It runs on battery and therefore doesn't need any kind of infrastructure - neither plugged power nor LAN network access - as long as it can connect to a cellphone network.
+It runs on battery and therefore doesn't need any kind of infrastructure (such as external power or LAN network access) as long as it can connect to a cellphone network.

 ![image](/assets/2024-02-13/010.jpeg)

-We will build a Peakboard application to let the someone call for help by pressing the button.
-This could be within an off-site production environment or at a local factory where you don't have access to the network infrastructure (e.g. you're a vendor and want to put this button into a client's factory so that he can push the button to initiate an order process).
+We will build a Peakboard application that lets someone call for help by pressing the smart.click button.
+This could be in an off-site production environment or at a local factory where you don't have access to the network infrastructure (like if you're a vendor and want to put this button in a client's factory so that they can push the button to initiate an order process).
 The message will then pop up in Peakboard application and a timer is running to indicate how much time has passed since the alarm was triggered.
 When pushing the button a second time, the alarm will be dismissed (e.g. when the order has arrived at the caller's place).

 The technology behind is simply MQTT.
 The IOX button server will send a MQTT message to a broker that is available over the internet and our Peakboard app will have a subscription on this MQTT topic.
 The rest is Peakboard internal logic.